bitextor/bitextor/docs/CONFIG.md

 ```

 * `crawlerUserAgent`: [user agent](https://developers.whatismybrowser.com/useragents/explore/software_type_specific/crawler/) to be added to the header of the crawler when doing requests to a web server (identifies your crawler when downloading a website)
-* `crawlWait`: option that specifies the time (in seconds) that should be waited between the retrievals; it is intended to avoid a web-site to cut the connection of the crawler due too many connections in a low interval of time
+* `crawlWait`: time (in seconds) that should be waited between the retrievals; it is intended to avoid a web-site to cut the connection of the crawler due to too many connections in a low interval of time
-* `crawlFileTypes`: allows to specify the files which we want to retrieve; `linguacrawl` will search the provided pattern in the [Content-Type header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type) of the document (in this case, either the full MIME type may be specified (`text/html`,`application/pdf`), or only the subtype (`html`,`pdf`))
+* `crawlFileTypes`: filetypes that should be retrieved; `linguacrawl` will search the provided pattern in the [Content-Type header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type) of the document (in this case, either the full MIME type may be specified (`text/html`,`application/pdf`), or only the subtype (`html`,`pdf`))
-* `crawlTLD`: specifies the accepted [top-level domains](https://en.wikipedia.org/wiki/Top-level_domain) (TLD); the TLDs of the specified hosts, as well as the specified languages will always be added
+* `crawlTLD`: accepted [top-level domains](https://en.wikipedia.org/wiki/Top-level_domain) (TLD); the TLDs of the specified hosts, as well as the specified languages will always be added
-* `crawlSizeLimit`: limits the size of the crawl, i.e. when this limit is reached the crawl ends, expressed in MB
+* `crawlSizeLimit`:  maximum size limit, expressed in MB, for a single host; i.e. when this limit is reached the crawler will stop downloading pages from the host
-* `crawlMaxFolderTreeDepth`: allows to specify the maximum folder depth for a URL to be taken into account
+* `crawlMaxFolderTreeDepth`: the maximum folder depth for a URL to be taken into account
-* `crawlScoutSteps`: allows to specify the number of documents to be downloaded from a web-site before the scouting criterion is evaluated
+* `crawlScoutSteps`: the number of documents to be downloaded from a web-site before the scouting criterion is evaluated
-* `crawlBlackListURL`: allows to specify a list of domains which will not be crawled, the default values are specified in the example above
+* `crawlBlackListURL`: a list of domains which will not be crawled, the default values are specified in the example above
 * `crawlPrefixFilter`: allows to exclude documents that begin with the specified patterns, the default value is the one specified in the example above
-* `crawlerNumThreads`: allows to specify the number of threads to be be used by the crawler, default is 1
+* `crawlerNumThreads`: the number of threads to be be used by the crawler, default is 1
-* `crawlerConnectionTimeout`: allows to specify the connection timeout to a web server
+* `crawlerConnectionTimeout`: the connection timeout (in seconds) to a web server
-* `dumpCurrentCrawl`: allows to visualize more information about what the crawler is doing, like a 'verbose' option
+* `dumpCurrentCrawl`: print progress information (WARNING: *very* verbose)
-* `resumePreviousCrawl`: allows to resume the crawling, but is not trivial to use since Snakemake executes the workflow based on the files which are needed; the use this the crawling step should be re-run, which can be achieved either by removing the files so that running the crawler becomes necessary (tricky), or forcing the crawl to re-run via `--forcerun linguacrawl_download` argument
+* `resumePreviousCrawl`: resume the crawling from a previous run; this option is not trivial to use since Snakemake executes the workflow based on the files which are needed, to the use this the crawling step should be re-run, which can be achieved either by removing the files so that running the crawler becomes necessary (tricky), or forcing the crawl to re-run via `--forcerun linguacrawl_download` argument provided to `bitextor` command
-* `crawlCat`: allows to merge all the downloaded WARCs in just one (normally `linguacrawl` generates one warc per domain/subdomain) in order to improve the number of rules of preprocessing to run, but will cause to lose important information like the source of the WARCs; this option should be used in conjunction with `crawlCatMaxSize` to avoid generating WARCs that are extremely large
+* `crawlCat`: allows to merge all the downloaded WARCs in just one (normally `linguacrawl` generates one warc per domain/subdomain) in order to improve the number of rules of preprocessing to run, but will result is a loss of important information like the source of the WARCs; this option should be used in conjunction with `crawlCatMaxSize` to avoid generating WARCs that are extremely large
 * `crawlCatMaxSize`: intead of generating a single WARC, generate multiple WARCs of the specified size, expressed in MB

 If Linguacrawl is used, a YAML file is created on the fly in order to use it as configuration file, and you can check this file out to be sure that is configured as you want.
 There are multiple options which are provided with a default value if none was set, so might be interesting to visualize the generated YAML configuration file if you want a concrete behaviour or something is not working as you expected.
 Those default values are set because are mandatory for Linguacrawl.
 Other than the parameters explained above, default behaviour which should be taken into account is: